 Proper sample packaging can mean the difference between a successful or a failed analysis.
 In techniques that analyze small areas or are used to determine trace chemical composition, packaging that appears innocuous can contribute as much material as was present initially.

 Competitive product analysis is an activity that product engineers face routinely.
-This case study describes pairing microscopy and spectroscopy to best understand a competitor’s product.
+Two work horses of competitive product analysis are microscopy and spectroscopy.
+This case study describes pairing the two techniques to best understand a competitor’s product.

-This case study describes the application of a variety of microscopy techniques to examine a failed motorcycle suspension to determine the root cause of the problem.
+This case study describes the application of a variety of microscopy techniques to examine a failed motorcycle suspension to determine the root cause of the failure.

-As the business climate improves, many companies start to wonder if it makes more sense to bring the capability in-house.
+As the business climate improves, many companies who utilize outside analytical services start to wonder if it makes more sense to bring the capability in-house.
 This white paper describes the pros and cons of such a move — and, more importantly, points out hidden costs may make this choice more complicated than originally thought.